andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 ## Be careful with XSS

-XSS (Cross Site Scripting) happens when a attacker successfuly injects some code (javascript, css, html) in the application and this code is shown after (generally posts, comments and etc).
+XSS (Cross Site Scripting) happens when a attacker successfully injects some code (javascript, css, html) in the application and this code is shown after (generally posts, comments and etc).
 A very common and classic javascript injection could be.
 (there is even a professional framework to exploit XSS vulnerabilities called [Beef](http://beefproject.com)).